dekoza/mtgpl/docs/_sources/IKO.rst.txt

 :mtgtip:`Gyruda, Doom of Depths<https://cards.scryfall.io/border_crop/front/9/7/97eb1804-6fd8-4917-af36-87fdfce39d3a.jpg?1591228372|https://scryfall.com/card/iko/221/gyruda-doom-of-depths?utm_source=api>`
    Companion — Your starting deck contains only cards with even mana values.
-(If this card is your chosen companion, you may put it into your hand from outside the game for |mana_3| any time you could cast a sorcery.)
+(If this card is your chosen companion, you may put it into your hand from outside the game for |mana_3| as a sorcery.)

    When Gyruda enters the battlefield, each player mills four cards.
 Put a creature card with an even mana value from among the milled cards onto the battlefield under your control.

 :mtgtip:`Jegantha, the Wellspring<https://cards.scryfall.io/border_crop/front/1/d/1d52e527-3835-4350-8c01-0f2d5d623b9c.jpg?1676913289|https://scryfall.com/card/iko/222/jegantha-the-wellspring?utm_source=api>`
    Companion — No card in your starting deck has more than one of the same mana symbol in its mana cost.
-(If this card is your chosen companion, you may put it into your hand from outside the game for |mana_3| any time you could cast a sorcery.)
+(If this card is your chosen companion, you may put it into your hand from outside the game for |mana_3| as a sorcery.)

    |tap|: Add |mana_w|\ |mana_u|\ |mana_b|\ |mana_r|\ |mana_g|.
 This mana can't be spent to pay generic mana costs.